AaronEatonCom/goodrx-hello/README.md

 ## App

-A python app which responds to '/hello/<name>'' and returns "Hello, <name>."
+A python app which responds to '/hello/*name*' and returns "Hello, *name*."

+A call to '/hello/' will prompt for a name.

-A call to '/' will receive a 200 OK (for health check).
+A call to '/' will receive a 200 OK (acts as health check).

-Most other calls will receive a 400 Bad Request.
+Any other call will receive a 400 Bad Request.

 ## Terraform